Financial Aid and Veteran Services assistance is available via email at email@example.com

 Upcoming Events and Workshops

-The Personal Advocate Linking Services (PALS) and Financial Aid Awareness programs link students to resources on- and off-campus in a variety of areas with special emphasis on applying for financial aid, responsible borrowing, avoiding bad debt and paying back student loans.
-Other initiatives include emphasis on general student responsibilities, financial aid, eSTORM and email.
+The Personal Advocate Linking Services (PALS) and Financial Aid Awareness programs link students to resources on- and off-campus in a variety of areas with special emphasis on applying for financial aid, responsible borrowing, avoiding bad debt, and paying back student loans.
+Other initiatives include an emphasis on general student responsibilities, financial aid, eSTORM, and email.

 What’s new for the FSA ID: Text Messaging as an Option for Account Recovery